DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

       href: /manage-school-placements/beta-location-analysis-phase-4/
 ---

-We conducted a comprehensive analysis of the Register trainee teachers (Register) school placement data for the academic year 2022 to 2023 to determine the most suitable location for the private beta of Manage school placements.
-Our objective was to select a pilot area that could provide detailed insights and support potential national expansion.
+We comprehensively analysed the Register trainee teachers (Register) school placement data for the academic year 2022 to 2023 to determine the most suitable location for the private beta of Manage school placements.
+We aimed to select a pilot area that could provide detailed insights and support potential national expansion.

 ## Priorities for selecting an area